-4 Pre-employment checks
+Pre-employment Checks

-In accordance with the recommendations set out in KCSIE and the requirements of the Education (Independent School Standards) Regulations 2016 the School carries out a number of pre-employment checks in respect of all prospective employees.
+In accordance with the recommendations set out in KCSIE, DUCA and the requirements of the Education (Independent School Standards) Regulations 2014 the school carries out a number of preemployment checks in respect of all prospective employees.

 In addition to the checks set out below, the School reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the School.
-This may include internet and social media searches.
+This may include internet and social media searches (such Twitter and Facebook).